 - Remote wiping — With this ability set up, a business IT manager can remotely delete the data on a misplaced device.

-Finally, a company-wide employee training session detailing the best practices for company-owned devices can be useful as well, ensuring employees know whether they can take laptops off of the premises and how to keep them safe if they do.
-In fact, let's give that idea its own entry:
+Finally, a company-wide employee training session detailing the best security methods for company-owned devices can be useful as well.
+In fact, let’s give that idea its own entry:

 12. Communicate Cyber Security Measures to Employees

-You might consider bringing in a third-party consultant to check your process for any security loopholes, whether on the internet or in the physical office.
+With this in mind, you might want to consider bringing in a third-party consultant to check your process for any security loopholes, whether on the internet or in the physical office.

-And you'll definitely want to have a process in mind for updating the entire company in the future, since you'll need to amend these policies regularly, according to the relevance of the contents.
+You’ll definitely want to have a process in mind for updating the entire company when changes occur, especially considering you’ll need to amend these policies regularly to keep up with the ever-more sophisticated threat landscape.

 Keeping Your Business Cyber Secure

 Attempts to steal confidential data and money, or disruptions in your business are very real threats.
-Although a business can never be completely safe from such dangers, there are many security practices for your employees — processes and systems which can help you bust online security threats.
+Although a business can never be completely safe from such dangers, there are many security methods for your employees – processes, and systems that can help you bust online security threats.